-Each spring, Newman University students can nominate a full-time professor for the Faculty Excellence award.
+Each spring, Newman University students can nominate a full-time professor for the Faculty Teaching Excellence award.
 This year, the award was given to Megan Cook, DNAP, MSNA, assistant director, clinical director and assistant professor of the Certified Registered Nurse Anesthetist (CRNA) program.

 Cook received her Bachelor of Science in Nursing from Wichita State University in 2001.
 From that experience, Cook realized her desire to teach.

 “I knew as an undergraduate nursing student that someday I would like to teach,” she commented.
 “I had amazing undergrad nursing faculty and I just respect what they did for me so much.
 I precepted nursing students in the ICU and then new nurses to our unit as well.
 I really enjoyed clinical instruction.
 Those experiences led me to pursue a career in graduate nurse anesthesia education.”

 Cook continued her education and in 2007 graduated from Newman University with a Master of Science in Nurse Anesthesia (MSNA).
 Cook then graduated with a Doctor of Nurse Anesthesia Practice (DNAP) in 2018 from Texas Wesleyan University.

 Many students have spoken highly of Cook’s teaching and dedication to her students.
 Cook said her experience at Newman University is centered around the personal connections.